Master of Fine Art (MFA): Career Path

 • Arts administration: Duties may include fundraising, programming, and other aspects of arts management.
 They may also be involved in budgeting, marketing, and public relations.

 • Arts writing and criticism: Duties may include writing about art and artists for newspapers, magazines, websites, and other publications.
-They may also be involved in researching, interviewing artists, and editing their work.
+They may also research, interview artists, and edit their work.

-• Digital art and media: Duties may include creating digital art and animations, game design, and other areas of digital media.
-They may also be involved in collaborating with other professionals to create digital projects.
+• Digital art and media: Their duties may include creating digital art and animations, game design, and other areas of digital media.
+They may also collaborate with other professionals to develop digital projects.

 • Entrepreneurship: Duties may include running a studio, gallery, or art supply store.
 They may be responsible for managing finances, marketing and promotions, and maintaining relationships with customers and clients.